WriteTech-Hub/wth-write-a-thon/submissions/payout-mercyoyelude2/tutorial.md

       narration,
       collectionPaymentIssueID,
     });
-    console.log("✅ Payout Success:", result);
+    console.log("Payout Success:", result);
   } catch (error) {
     const res = error.response;
-    console.error("❌ Payout Failed:", {
+    console.error("Payout Failed:", {
         status: res?.status,
         message: res?.data?.message || res?.data?.error || error.message
     });
     // handle error messages, e.g.:
-    // if errorData.message includes "CAD is not enabled"
+    // if errorData.message includes "CAD is not enabled."
     // if errorData.error includes "valid Chimoney user ID" }
 })();
 ```

-### 🧪 Notes & Error Handling
-#### Response Object Includes:
-- status, message
-- data.paymentLink / data.redeemLink
-- data.chimoneys or data.payouts with chiRef, issueID, etc.

-### ⚠️ Common Errors
-Here are a couple of issues you might hit (and how to fix them):
+---

+## How It Works (Behind the Scenes)

+1. You make a `POST` request to the `/payouts/interledger-wallet-address` endpoint
+2. Chimoney authenticates your API key
+3. Chimoney deducts the amount from your wallet
+4. The ILP wallet address receives the payout (in supported currency)
+5. A response is returned with `chiRef`, status, and optionally a `paymentLink`

+---

+## Handling Errors & Troubleshooting
+Chimoney’s API may return various errors depending on your inputs or environment.
+Below are common issues and how to resolve them:

-#### 1. ❌ "CAD is not enabled"
+### 1. "CAD is not enabled"
 **Fix:** Change **currency** to "USD"

-#### 2. ❌ "sender must be a valid Chimoney user ID"
+### 2. "sender must be a valid Chimoney user ID"
-**Fix:** Invalid **subAccount**, (remove the field if unused, or request for one through support).
+**Fix:** Invalid **subAccount**, (remove the field if unused, or request one through support).

-**Wrap error handler to inspect `errorData.message` or `.error` and act accordingly.**

 ---

-## 🔄 How It Works (Behind the Scenes)

-1. 🧾 You make a `POST` request to the `/payouts/interledger-wallet-address` endpoint
-2. 🔐 Chimoney authenticates your API key
-3. 💳 Chimoney deducts the amount from your wallet
-4. 🌐 The ILP wallet address receives the payout (in supported currency)
-5. 📦 A response is returned with `chiRef`, status, and optionally a `paymentLink`

----

-## 🎉 You Did It
+## You Did It

 You just:
 - Set up your environment
 - Made a successful payout to an Interledger wallet
 - Learned how to handle and debug errors

+That’s it for the setup!

-_🔗 Next up: Extend this into a backend job or admin panel!_
+_Next up: Extend this into a backend job or admin panel!_